leewtai/leewtai.github.io/courses/stat_computing/README.md

 In the current version, I'll focus on **R programming** for now.

+## Problem 1, How to simulate Law of Large Numbers?
+We will use the law of large numbers to motivate the following content in statistical computing.

+The law of large numbers says that sample averages based on a larger sample size will have a smaller standard error than a sample average based on a smaller sample size.
+Standard error here means the expected error of the sample average as an estimate for the population average.

+To accomlish this, you'll need to be able to
+- Create a collection of random data from a population
+- Assign the data to variables
+- Apply the average function over the data
+- Simulate the sample average multiple times
+- Collect the outcome from each simulation

+The following steps should lead you to that final step.

 #### Using programming as a calculator
 I'm assuming you've used a calculator before.
 Try out a few of the following calculations in the Jupyter Notebook.
 To run the code, highlight the cell,